 - July 2011: Traveled to Kenya with ONE.org

 Over the years Jennifer has spoken at major blogging conferences such as SXSW, BlogWorld Expo about community building and professional blogging and was tapped to speak about pitching to bloggers at MAGNET Global’s Social Media seminar.

-Jennifer consistently consults with brands on effective strategies for social media and mom blogger outreach.
+Jennifer consistently consults with brands and NGOs on effective strategies for social media and digital influencer outreach.

 Jennifer can be reached at firstname.lastname@example.org.